mikepuerto/hoops/README.md

 ## Introduction

+<span style="color: red">I think the sockets should be an optional "add-on / plugin / hook / whatever we decide to call them"</span>

 Hoops.js is an api / web service framework for Node.js.
 It handles traffic via RESTful http api's as well as WebSockets.
 All http traffic is handled by  [express]() and all WebSockets by [socket.io]().
 In hoops all of your http routes automatically get a WebSocket event bound.
-Hoops.js aims to be as lightweight and non-opinionated as possible with out "adapater" approach to building different pieces of the framework.
+Hoops.js aims to be as lightweight and non-opinionated as possible with our "adapater" approach to building different pieces of the framework.

 ## Table of Contents
 1. [Installation](#installation)